Wisdom-commits/Wisdom/README.md

-# Wizzy
+# Wisdom
-# This is just a few of my work
-# I hope to know more
+# I hope to know more and learn me